What can one person do? A lot.

 Communicate urgency calmly.
 We need urgency – this isn’t about 75 years from now.
 This is about avoiding collapse of the systems that support human life in our own lifetimes.
 Find a way to communicate this fact in a way that doesn’t overwhelm you or others.

 Be an early electrification adopter.
 Electrify your life as quickly as you can, to get firsthand experience you can share while helping drive down global cost curves to accelerate mass adoption.
 Maybe start small with e-bikes, e-garden tools and induction cooking, then go big with an EV and heat pumps, solar and battery storage.

 Eliminate habitual emissions.
-Convince yourself and your friends to 1) fly less; 2) buy less beef; 3) buy less fast fashion; 4) drive less; 5) buy less plastic 6) buy local.
+Convince yourself and your friends to 1) drive less 2) fly less; 3) buy less beef; 4) buy less fast fashion; 5) buy less plastic 6) buy local.
 One flight burns more carbon than a year of driving.
 Beef is the highest GHG emission food.
 Fast fashion, plastics, and shipping stuff across oceans are all incredibly emissions intensive.